poiuyt23/macstar-dotfiles/README.md

 <p style="line-height: 100%; margin-bottom: 0cm">In short if you have
 a working nix-darwin setup these files will make your mac look like mine.
 Good Luck.</p>
+<p style="line-height: 100%; margin-bottom: 0cm">   -dotfiles are now
+stowed.
+Run "ls | xargs stow -nvv" from .dotfiles to see how the symlinks would be created.  </p>
 </body>
 </html>